Sex Therapy — Victoria, BC

 Sexual wellbeing is consistently one of the strongest predictors of relationship satisfaction, self-esteem, and overall quality of life — and yet it remains one of the most systematically underserved areas in mental health care.
 Most therapy training programs spend fewer than three hours on sexual health.
 Most GPs receive no training in it at all.

 The result is that people carry sexual concerns silently for years — often decades — and either normalize them or conclude that nothing can be done.
 Neither of those things is usually true.
-Most sexual concerns are treatable.
+Most sexual concerns respond well to treatment.
 Many resolve relatively quickly with the right approach.
 Almost all of them improve meaningfully when they're actually addressed.
+For couples navigating these concerns together, couples therapy can be a valuable part of the process.

 43% of women report sexual concerns affecting quality of life